jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/package-managers-integration.md

 ### Pip, Pipenv and Twine
 JFrog CLI provides full support for building Python packages using the **pip** and **pipenv** package managers, and deploying distributions using **twine**.
 This allows resolving python dependencies from Artifactory, using for **pip** and **pipenv**, while recording the downloaded packages.
-After the installing and packaging the project, the distributions and wheels can be deployed to Artifactory using **twine**, while recording the uploaded packages.
+After installing and packaging the project, the distributions and wheels can be deployed to Artifactory using **twine**, while recording the uploaded packages.
 The downloaded packages are stored as dependencies in the build-info stored in Artifactory, while the uploaded ones are stored as artifacts.

 #### Example projects